Being ordered to go to court as a witness

 Queensland Courts give information on Supreme court, Court of Appeal, district court, magistrates court, Coroners court, Childrens court of Queensland, Land court.

-Department of Justice and Attorney-General provide information about the court system, including a helpful guide to Going to court which includes information for witnesses.
+Department of Justice provide information about the court system, including a helpful guide to Going to court which includes information for witnesses.

 Protect All Children Today (PACT) provide support and assistance to children who are required to give evidence within the criminal justice system as victims of crime or witnesses.